deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

 expand it to suit your needs.
 - `Bind()`: tells OpenGL to use this shader program in the next draw calls, until a new shader is bound.
 - `Set(uint32_t, mat4)`: tells OpenGL to set a `uniform` matrix 4x4 in the shader, at a specific location, if you are not familiar with this, think of this as assigning a value to a "global variable" in the vertex or fragment shader.
+- `Set(uint32_t, int32_t)`: tells OpenGL to set a single `uniform` (unsigned) integer in the shader, at a specific location, if you are not familiar with this, think of this as assigning a value to a "global variable" in the vertex or fragment shader.

 Finally, the implementation:
 ```c++